surajrajagopal/go-concepts/README.md

    - Empty interface - An interface that has zero methods is called an empty interface.
 It is represented as interface{}.

-   - Type Assertion - used to extract the Extracts value of the interface.
+   - Type Assertion - used to extract the underlying value of the interface.
 Syntax: t.(type) Key Points :

       ✅ Extracts the actual value from an interface